bhargav3/hathway-autologin/readme.md

 ##Notes

 - Replace $user in the last step of installation to your system username
-- crontab will add a task to the system scheduler that runs this script every 5 minutes to check if it needs to login
+- crontab will add a task to the system scheduler that runs this script every 1 minute to check if it needs to login
 - This will work only on *NIX based systems but if you want this to work on Windows based systems, best of luck.

 ##Support